Unleash Your Inner Child — Think Big!

 Practice by Challenging your Time

-One way to practice problem-solving and reaching more attainable goals is to decrease your timeframe.
+One way to practice problem-solving and reach more attainable goals is to decrease your timeframe.
 While a goal may seem easy and not much of a practice opportunity, when you cut the timetable for success in half, you are suddenly facing a whole new scenario for achieving your dreams.
 Practice solving problems in creative and exciting ways by changing the constraints in which you must find a solution.

 Find Your Single Idea